hexdigest/ruby-nfc/README.md

   # make && make install
   ```

-  Or if you're using Ubuntu Utopic Unicorn or higher version еnable "Universe" repository and then run:
+  Or if you're using Ubuntu Utopic Unicorn or a higher version еnable "Universe" repository and then run:
   ```
   sudo apt-get install libfreefare-bin
   ```